uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - The computed paths will be compared with actual navigation scenarios to validate the accuracy and efficiency of the system.

 ### Project Management
+Project management will employ agile methodologies, the use of a Kanban board to track progress.
+The project management details can be viewed at GitHubProject(https://github.com/users/uzumstanley/projects/1/views/1).

 ### Why is it important?